JuanDBta/hello-react-front-end/README.md

 - [📝 License](#license)

-# 📖 MET Art App <a name="about-project"></a>
+# 📖 "Hello world" FRONT END <a name="about-project"></a>

-**[MET Art App]** Now that we're familiar with Rails and React, it's time to put them together in a new kind of 'Hello World!' app.
+**["Hello world" FRONT END]** Now that we're familiar with Rails and React, it's time to put them together in a new kind of 'Hello World!' app.
 This exercise is going to create a React front-end with a Rails back-end and connect them to display a random message.

 Here is the link to my [Rails Back End App](https://github.com/JuanDBta/hello-rails-back-end)